 Winter Weather Beauty

-Walking in a winter wonderland can wreck our hair, skin and nails.
+Don't let walking in a winter wonderland wreck your hair, skin and nails.
 Here are some ways to stay beautiful until spring.

 1. Don't wear the same hat all season long.
 It causes friction on dry brittle hair and can create undue breakage.
 Instead, switch it up to various hat types and even scarves as better options for a head covering.